survivejs/webpack-book/manuscript/03_introduction.md

 ## Who Is This Book For

-I expect that you have a basic knowledge of JavaScript and Node.
-You should be able to use npm on an elementary level.
+You should have basic knowledge of JavaScript, Node, and npm.
 If you know something about webpack, that’s great.
 By reading this book, you deepen your understanding of these tools.

 If you happen to know webpack well, there is still something in the book for you.
 Skim through it and see if you can pick up techniques.
 Read especially the summaries at the end of the chapters and the conclusion chapter.
-I’ve done my best to cover even the knottier parts of the tool.

 If you find yourself struggling, consider seeking help from the community around the book.
 Any comments you have go towards improving the content.